ost-cas-fee-adv-23-24/nextjs-app-football-fanatics/README.md

 In case a new environment is needed (exp. staging), please add the domain of the same to the `allowed domains` in the zitadel configuration (config/index.ts).

+### Zod validation

+The environment variables undergo validation by Zod in config/env.ts.
+If you need to introduce new environment variables, append them to this file.
+Otherwise, no validation will be performed for those variables.

+Additionally, don't forget to update the GitHub Actions files and include them in the variables and secrets on GitHub.

 ## Authentication
 This project uses Zitadel.
 Make sure that you have an Organization in Zitadel and that you have the client id and the issuer url.